OwnReviewCompany/OwnReview-Privacy-Policy/Readme.md

 This service establishes the following privacy policy (hereinafter referred to as "this Policy") regarding users' personal information (defined as "personal information" by Article 2, Paragraph 1 of the Personal Information Protection Law, and the same shall apply hereinafter).
 This Policy explains what personal information this service collects, how we use and share it, and how users can manage their own personal information.

+### Important Declaration

+This service does not sell users' personal information to third parties.
+We also do not share personal information for advertising purposes.
+We are committed to protecting your privacy as our top priority so that you can use our service with confidence.

 #### 1. Contact Information

 For inquiries regarding the handling of personal information in this service, please contact us through the inquiry form within the service.